amcculley19/amcculley19.github.io/about.md

 # About

 I like computers.
 Specifically, I like cybersecurity, linux, and networking.
-This site is for ctf writeups, certification studying updates, and
+This site is for ctf writeups, certification studying updates, and other projects I might be working on.

 I'm on social media, but I'm a big advocate for leaving behind the traditional sites like twitter, facebook and instagram for more decentralized approaches so I'll be most active there.